The Guardian Life Insurance Company of America: History

+In 1868, Germania had become the first U.S. insurance company to start an agency in Europe.
+By the early 20th century, almost half its business was outside North America, until the pressures of World War I forced it to stop its business in Europe.
+In 1918, in response to Anti-German sentiment in the United States, the company changed its name to The Guardian Life Insurance Company of America.

 In 1979, Guardian began to regionalize many Home Office functions, and satellite offices are now located in Bethlehem, Pennsylvania; Appleton, Wisconsin; Spokane, Washington; and Norwell, Massachusetts.
 In 1999, Guardian relocated to 7 Hanover Square in the Financial District.
 In April 2017 the company announced plans to move several hundred employees to Bell Labs in Holmdel, New Jersey.

 Products

 Dental

 Guardian is the 6th largest dental provider in the US, with 6.4 million participants as of February 2015.
 Guardian acquired First Commonwealth in 1999, and acquired Premier Access in 2014, and Avesis in 2016.

 Disability insurance

 In July 2001, Guardian merged with Berkshire Life Insurance Company.
 As of February 2015, the newly formed Berkshire Life Insurance Company of America subsidiary administers all disability products for Guardian.

 Human resources

 Guardian acquired Reed Group in 2012 and through it, provides human resources to companies dealing with employees on absence due to disability.
 It helps manage and administer claims related to employee absences, offers "LeavePro", a software to manage absences, and offers "MDGuidelines", a web-based tool to manage employee's return to work.
 In 2015, they grew this business by acquiring Aon Hewitt's absence management business.